 West Michigan Eyecare Associates offers many options for contact lenses.
-Your doctor can recommend the best lenses for you based on a complete eye examination and review of your visual needs both at work and play.
+Your doctor will recommend the best lenses for you based on a complete eye examination and review of your visual needs both at work and play.
 Most people can wear more than one type of lens, so it’s important to know the choices available and the advantages (or disadvantages) of each.

-Regardless of the type of contact lenses you wear, and annual eye exam is required to ensure continued good health for your eyes.
+Regardless of the type of contact lenses you wear, an annual eye exam is required to ensure continued good health for your eyes.
 Contact lens prescriptions expire every 12 months.
 Schedule your appointment with West Michigan Eyecare today.